hunter-lee1/hunter-lee1.github.io/index.md

 ## Miscellaneous

-I’m engaged (but an amateur) in Photography with a camera:camera: from FujiFilm!
+I’m engaged (but an amateur) in Photography with a camera from FujiFilm!
 I enjoy taking street photographs, which is a great way to capture candid moments and tell stories through images.
-I also like to play badminton(but an amateur too:satisfied:)!
+I also like to play badminton(but an amateur too)!